 With magic loot in hand, I pointed the motorbike south and sped us away from the depressing place.
 We felt better and better the more we distanced ourselves from the whole messy scene.

 I began thinking about the meeting as I drove.
 How could a family who deals with happy herbs and greenery seem so unhappy?
 And in only minutes, they had just earned what was probably a day’s salary for others in the village.

-As my time on the island continued, I was blessed with a little more insight from locals.
+As my time on the island continued, I was blessed with a little more insight shared by local people.
 Not all witch doctors on Siquijor are equal.
 It’s entirely likely that we had accidentally stumbled upon some mambabarang.
 They are the folks who, for a small fee, will gladly put a hex on your boss, wife, neighbor, or that guy who stole your parking space.
-They can even cause someone’s stomach to burst open with cockroaches — a bit harsh, but a parking space is a parking space.
+They can even cause someone’s stomach to burst open with cockroaches — a bit harsh, yes, but a parking space is a parking space.
 Mananambals, on the other hand, are the hippies of the herbal world, capable of healing people with folk remedies, peace, and love.

 Never confuse a manananaggal, mambabarang, or mananambal.
 The result could be bad.

-The local shamans believe the most powerful concoctions are created with the magic that permeates the air during the Christian Holy Week.
+The local shamans believe the most powerful concoctions are created with the magic that permeates the air during the Christian Holy Week leading up to Easter.
 That’s probably enough to piss off their adamantly Catholic neighbors.
 The Siquijor herbalists are shunned for their animist beliefs, maybe explaining why the largest amulet the woman wore was a cross.

-So, although finding the infamous witch doctors on Siquijor Island was a real adventure, there’s a good chance my love potion won’t do much.
+So, although finding the infamous witch doctors in the Philippines was a real adventure, there’s a good chance my Siquijor love potion won’t do much.
 Or it could cause my date’s torso to detach and sprout wings.
 Or it could cause cockroaches to burst forth from my boss’ stomach.

 I think I’ll just keep it to myself.